 Known as Soissons Cathedral, the cathedral is the seat of the Bishop of Soissons.
 A christian diocese existed here since the 4th century, although the exact address of that first church is unclear.

 The current cathedral sits on a site where a church has existed since the 9th century.
-The cathedral is similar in architecture to Notre Dame de Paris, having started construction at around the same time.
+The cathedral is similar in architecture to Notre Dame de Paris and the other great cathedrals around France which started construction at around the same time.

 It suffered greatly during the various wars it has witnessed, but has mostly been restored today.